British Army during the French Revolutionary and Napoleonic Wars: Peninsular War

-In 1808, after Bonaparte overthrew the monarchs of Spain and Portugal, an expedition under Sir Arthur Wellesley which was originally intended to attack the Spanish possessions in Central America was diverted to Portugal.
+In 1808, after Bonaparte overthrew the monarchs of Spain and Portugal, an expedition under Wellesley which was originally intended to attack the Spanish possessions in Central America was diverted to Portugal.
 Wellesley won the Battle of Vimeiro while reinforcements landed at nearby Maceira Bay.
 Wellesley was superseded in turn by two superiors, Sir Harry Burrard and Sir Hew Dalrymple, who delayed further attacks.
 Instead, they signed the Convention of Sintra, by which the French evacuated Portugal (with all their loot) in British ships.
 Although this secured the British hold on Lisbon, it resulted in the three generals' recall to England, and command of the British troops devolved on Sir John Moore.

 In October, Moore led the army into Spain, reaching as far as Salamanca.
 In December, they were reinforced by 10,000 troops from England under Sir David Baird.
 Moore's army now totalled 36,000, but his advance was cut short by the news that Napoleon had defeated the Spanish and captured Madrid, and was approaching with an army of 200,000.
 Moore retreated to Corunna over mountain roads and through bitter winter weather.
 French cavalry pursued the British Army the length of the journey, and a Reserve Division was set to provide rearguard protection for the British troops, which were engaged in much fighting.
 About 4,000 troops separated from the main force and marched to Vigo.The French caught up with the main army at Corunna, and in the ensuing Battle of Corunna in January 1809, Moore was killed; the remnant of the army was evacuated to England.

 In 1809, Wellesley returned to Portugal with fresh forces, and defeated the French at the Second Battle of Porto, driving them from the country.
 He again advanced into Spain and fought the Battle of Talavera and the Battle of the Côa.
 He and the Spanish commanders were unable to cooperate, and he retreated into Portugal, where he constructed the defensive Lines of Torres Vedras which protected Lisbon, while he reorganised his Anglo-Portuguese Army into divisions, most of which had two British brigades and one Portuguese brigade.
 The next year, when a large French army under Marshal André Masséna invaded Portugal, Wellesley fought a delaying action at the Battle of Bussaco, before withdrawing behind the impregnable Lines, leaving Massena's army to starve in front of them.
 After Massena withdrew, there was fighting for most of 1811 on the frontiers of Portugal, as Wellesley attempted to recover vital fortified towns.
 A British and Spanish force under Beresford fought the very bloody Battle of Albuera, while Wellesley himself won the Battle of Sabugal in April, and the Battle of Fuentes de Onoro in May.